invalidusernamecalled/connect_wifi_terminal/README.md

 > [!NOTE]
 > + this script may generate some files in the working folder
-> + it is therefore recommended to host the script in a a separate folder
+> + it is therefore recommended to save the script in a a separate folder

 #### Troubleshooting Section